olneyhymn/quotes/site/content/q/2014-05-26-05-52-meredith-kline.md

 ---
 authors:
+- Meredith Kline
-- Meredith Kline, By Oath Consigned
+source: By Oath Consigned
 date: '2014-05-26'
 description: ''
-draft: true
-slug: 2014-05-26-meredith-kline,-by-oath-consigned
+slug: isaac-s-sacrificial-ram
-title: ''
+title: Isaac’s Sacrificial Ram
 ---
 When the hour of darkness should come, it was the Lord who would himself be Isaac's sacrificial ram.